 Fortifications will affect the outcome for the defenders.
 If a position is fortified it cannot be overrun as such - unless all occupants are enslaved or killed.
+An occupant is deemed to be Warriors/Actives/Inactives of the Clan, any Guards defending Settlement site or any Mercenaries hired by the Clan.
 In most cases this will not happen on turn 01 unless a large attacking force encounters a very small defensive one.

 For example, an attacking force of 900 Warriors takes on a unit with 30 defenders supporting 120 people inside a 120 Moat fortification.
 The attacking force may field 300 Warriors who will effectively overrun the 30 defenders.
 The 300 attacking Warriors may then do Slave taking.
 Let us suppose all 300 are mounted (no shackles) and can thus take up to 150 slaves.
 Ordinarily this would wipe out the defending unit with the loss of all goods.
-However, the Moat modifier for Slave taking (done to 25% of unprotected loss) is applied and reduces the people lost to Slavery to 37 and so the unit plus its goods survive.
+However, the Moat modifier for Slave taking (down to 25% of unprotected loss) is applied and reduces the people lost to Slavery to 37 and so the unit plus its goods survive.